FAQs

 Please get in contact if you do not think this seating will work for you and we can explore options.

-If you are seated in 'the pit' (row X & Y) the seats often do no have arms, they are not fixed seating and are added for each event.
+If you are seated in 'the pit' (row X & Y) the seats do not have arms, they are not fixed seating and are added for each event.

 Barbican Theatre